amfern/conveyor.js/README.md

 - data is always in the entity
 - logic is always in the process system
 - you can store variables in the system but only if it static and not changed between entities
-- system can change only components of other systems it depends directly or indirectly(never change system that are in-front of you)
+- system can change only components of other systems it depends directly or indirectly(never change entity of a systems that are succeeding yours)
 - it's ok to set initial value just to make the system function, but initial value that specified by user takes precedence.
 - IO systems are for high frequency input gathering but not processing, all processing of input should be done in Logic systems, high frequency is mandatory to catch as much keys as possible and later calculate the changes from previous state to current
 - system's dependencies will also include requiredDependencies by design.
 - system that act a collection for other systems(RenderMeshes) are never reseted.
 Their component should be of object type containing array per dependent system, so each system can reset it own collection without interfering with others, in-spite it can, as the whole component is accessible to it
+- data is state-less, meaning systems recalculates every thing every loop(for example changing keybind doesn't require to call any function)
+- data life cycle consist of one system that defines the data and later systems that change it

 create cycleContinuous:
 - you pass array of function representing each engine loop